shenlabnp/labcollector/README.md

 1- make sure you have Docker installed and granted access 2- download labcollector linux installation zip file (working for LabCollector 6.0) and extract the "html/" folder into the html/ folder here
-3- if you have existing backup, copy that instead, and copy/softlink the mysql socket folder to the mysql_db/ folder here 4- from this folder, run "docker-compose build"
+3- if you have existing backup, copy that instead, and copy/softlink the mysql socket folder to the mysql_db/ folder here 3b- if anew, remove all content of mysql_db/
+4- from this folder, run "docker-compose build"
 5- then "docker-compose up"